wsfs666/ece574/README.md

 [server]$ ./eft-dh -l 9999 > some-file.txt
 You may assume the server is started first, then the proxy, then the client.

-Part 5 (10 Extra Credit Points): Logjam attack on DH Key Exchange (lj-proxy) Part 5 is strictly optional extra credit.
-I have not completed it, and I don’t know how easy or hard it is.
-However, the idea is to use the logjam attack to eavesdrop on the communication between the client and server without performing multiple DH key exchanges.
-Instead, you should brute force the established key via the logjam attack and write the contents of the transmitted file to STDOUT.

-You must conform to the following command line options:

-lj-proxy -l PORT TARGET PORT
-For example, the following is an example execution.

-[client]$ ./eft-dh proxy.add.ress 9999 < some-file.txt

-[proxy]$  ./lj-proxy -l 9999 server.add.ress 9999 > some-file.txt

-[server]$ ./eft-dh -l 9999 > some-file.txt
-You may assume the server is started first, then the proxy, then the client.

-Note that since this may be beyond the computational ability of your personal computer, you may modify the g and p used in eft-dh.
-In this case, provide an alternate eft-dh-weak file that has this change.
-The solution with the largest p will receive and additional 5 points.

-CSC/ECE 574 - Computer and Network Security
-CSC/ECE 574 - Computer and Network Security
-whenck@ncsu.edu
-This is the course website for the Spring 2021 offering of CSC/ECE 574, Computer and Network Security, at the North Carolina State University.